 Computer Engineering Program Objectives

-Program educational objectives describe the career and professional accomplishments that the program strives to prepare its graduates to achieve within five years.
+Program educational objectives describe the career and professional accomplishments the program strives to prepare its graduates to achieve within five years.
 The computer engineering program prepares its graduates to

 Contribute to solutions of engineering problems by applying their technical knowledge, their experience with modern industry tools, and their understanding of the impact that engineering can have on global, societal, and environmental issues.